UnclassedPenguin/bales/README.md

 To-do:
+  - Add an ability to get average. for square/round. maybe by group as well. for daily weekly monthly?
   - ~~Add check to date if entered to make sure it is actually a date and not some random string...Regex?~~
   - ~~Add ability to send custom sql command to list.~~
   - ~~Add flag to pull/push from git to update database~~